ctrlplusb/react-component-queries/README.md

 ```

 __Example 2: Queries on your Component's width AND height__

-By default the `ComponentQueries` higher order component only operates on width.
-This is a design decision as in most cases we only wish to query against `width`, therefore we ignore height changes to minimize any potential DOM spamming.

 If you would like to operate on height also then you must use the extended configuration mode shown below to enable monitoring on the height of your component: